nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### Example CNM Workflow Configuration

-In this example, we're going to trigger a workflow by creating a kinesis rule and sending a record to a kinesis stream.
+In this example, we're going to trigger a workflow by creating a Kinesis rule and sending a record to a Kinesis stream.

 The following [workflow definition](../workflows/README.md) should be added to your deployment's `workflows.yml`.